-Field Freak – also known as The Monster Outside – is a 2014 American horror film written and directed by Stephen Folker (The Orange Man).
+Field Freak – also known as The Monster Outside – is a 2014 American horror feature film written and directed by Stephen Folker (The Orange Man).

 The movie stars Dave Juehring, Trena Penson, Glenn Harston, Thomas Ely Sage, Tristan Coppola, Jim Nieciecki, Robert Kemp, Linden Clayborne, Amelia Atkinson.

 A family move into an abandoned cabin in Beaver Pelt Falls, Idaho.
 Charles (Dave Juehring) a former best selling writer, is desperately trying to pen his next book and needs a place free of distractions.
 Little does he know, his entire family is being watched.
-Strange bumps in the night escalate into a nerve wrecking encounter with the creature by Charles’s wife Linda (Trena Penson).
+Strange bumps in the night escalate into a nerve-wracking encounter with the creature by Charles’s wife Linda (Trena Penson).

 Things take a strange turn when they hire a psychotic, pest control guy (Thomas Ely Sage) and are led to believe rabid beavers are to blame.
-It’s not until they visit a road side root beer distillery and meet a man named Ned Perkins (Glenn Harston), that they learn what the bumps in the night really are.
+It’s not until they visit a roadside root beer distillery and meet a man named Ned Perkins (Glenn Harston), that they learn what the bumps in the night really are.
 According to Ned, they’re all going to die…

 Reviews [click links to read more]: